 Six rules for ending a relationship

 This might seem obvious, but how many times have you heard about a friend who’s ended a relationship only to change their mind and rekindle it a few weeks later?
 And how many times has that second attempt stayed the course?
-The point is, if you’re going to end it, be sure in your own mind.
+The point is, if you’re going to end it, be sure about it.
 If there’s doubt, ask yourself what that doubt is.
 If it’s because you’re worried about being alone, that’s not a reason to stay with someone.
-On the other hand, if it’s because part of you feel you can save the relationship then you should talk to your partner about your concerns, rather than just ending the relationship.
+On the other hand, if it’s because part of you feels that you can save the relationship then you should talk to your partner about your concerns, rather than just ending the relationship.

 When your partner is calm

 If your partner is very stressed about an upcoming event, or has had a particularly bad day, then try to hold off from making your announcement.
 We know that there is no good time to end a relationship, and sitting on your decision for too long also isn’t a good idea.
 But by throwing your announcement into the mix at moment of high stress, your partner’s reaction will be ten times more extreme than if you wait for a calmer moment.